subsecondtdd/subsecondtdd.org/Intro.md

 # Subsecond TDD

-Running system tests fast
+Subsecond TDD is an approach to building complex software, optimised for developer productivity and happiness.

-## Philosophy
+## Fail fast first

-* System tests inspire system-wide confidence.
-* System tests are decoupled and resilient to changes.
-* Tests aren't slow, they have slow collaborators.
-* Fast system tests afford fewer unit tests.
-* Run system tests fast.

-## Fast system tests

-Subsecond TDD generates sustainable system tests by insisting they run fast.
+There is one rule: don't let slow tests break your flow.

 System tests typically simulate a production environment as accurately as possible to achieve the highest level of confidence in the correctness of the system under test.

 But optimising for confidence can be an expensive choice.
 Real systems use slow and cumbersome components that are difficult to automate.
 System tests quickly become so slow and unreliable that they cannot practically drive the development process in the same way low-level unit tests can.

-By structuring application and test code such that each slow component can be substituted with a fast equivalent, developers can run system tests fast, then slow.
+By structuring application and test code such that every slow component can be substituted with a fast equivalent, developers can run system tests fast for instant feedback, then the same tests in slow, fully-integrated mode for a final confirmation.

-Fast system tests can effectively guide the development of end-to-end features.
+Like low-level TDD guides the development of individual units, Subsecond TDD guides the development of end-to-end features.

 ## Benefits

 * **Confidence**

-  Fast system tests make it practical to perform sweeping changes to the system under test with a safety net but not a straightjacket.
-Different ways of running tests offer unique assurances about different aspects of the system under test.
+  Fast system tests make it faster to perform sweeping changes to the system under test.
+Unlike low-level tests they act as a safety net but not a straightjacket.
+Different modes of running tests offer unique assurances about different facets of the system under test.

 * **Flow**

-  Fast system tests act as a development-time metronome, setting the rhythm and immediately catching logical and programmer errors.
+  Fast system tests act as a development time metronome, setting the rhythm.
+Immediately catching logical errors reduces the effort required to fix them and makes your slow tests less likely to fail.
 Increasingly integrated test modes guide the developer in small steps towards fully integrated features.

 * **Options**